5 Best Accessible Coffee Shops Central London (Near Soho)

 The inside of Arome bakery, 5 Best Accessible Coffee Shops in Soho

 We don’t know about you, but in London, we are always on the lookout for a chance to rest throughout the day!
-Finding a spot that is actually inclusive can be a challenge, which is why our mapping team has been walking the streets of Soho with one mission in mind: to find the most accessible coffee shops in Soho so you can enjoy your caffeine fix stress-free.
+Finding a spot that is actually inclusive can be a challenge, which is why our mapping team has been walking the streets of Soho with one mission in mind: to find the best wheelchair-friendly and accessible coffee shops in Soho and Central London.
+Whether you are looking for cafes with disabled access or a step-free spot to enjoy your caffeine fix stress-free, we've got you covered.

 Using the Sociability app, you can find photos and detailed access tags for all of these locations, but here is a quick rundown of our top 5 picks.